shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 E’Zhule begrudgingly accompanied her into the clothes shop.

-“Hi, I’m Nomi.
+“Hi, I’m Noni.
 What can I do for you?”
 A young halfling in fancy casual attire greeted them from behind the counter.
 She stood at 3’3” and looked up at Miko.

 “My brother here needs a new jacket.”
 Miko pushed him forward.

 “No I don’t…” he mumbled.

 “Well I got just the thing for a little cutie like him.”
-Nomi walked around the shop, picking things off the rack.
+Noni walked around the shop, picking things off the rack.
 “Follow me.”

 “Do I have to?”